tim-schilling/django-stripe-payments/docs/api.rst

 The message is captured in a view, saved to the model.
 It is then validated and processed.
 Processing only occurs if the messages is indeed validated.
-It's only valid if the event content pulled by id from Stripe matches what was received at the webhook endpoint.
+It's only valid if the event content pulled by it from Stripe matches what was received at the webhook endpoint.
 This is designed to prevent people from discovering your endpoint url and posting fake data to it.